Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Mechanism and Proposed Strategy

 Having achieved optimal equilibrium performance, we turn our attention to robustness.
 Unlike the equilibrium analysis, where we can use any allocation probabilities $p_i^S$ that induce the desired interim allocation probabilities $p_i$, under arbitrary competition, we must be more careful with our selection of $p_i^S$.
 In \cref{ssec:interim_allocation_probabilities_do_not_guarantee_robustness}, we show that not carefully picking the $p_i^S$'s can lead to very poor robustness.
 Our main technical contribution is in \cref{ssec:half_robustness}, where we show that under careful upper bounds on the $p_i^S$'s we can guarantee strong robust performance without changing the $p_i$'s and thus the equilibrium performance.
-The following theorem summarizes our overall guarantees, subsuming the results we presented in this section, and the ones we prove in the next.
+The following theorem summarizes our overall guarantees, subsuming \cref{thm:worst_case_interim_allocation_probabilities}.